Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 500 words

-Let's open with a brave statement that everyone could agree on: humanity should be the beneficiary.
-That statement involves a few tricks on which I would like to expand more.
+Everyone could agree on a statement that humanity should be the beneficiary of every decision made in the new governance model.
+Above mentioned Sovereign agents are the real decision makers with the power and resources to make the best or the worst for humanity.
+This chapter will be dedicated to describe the concept of humanity and Sovereign agents relationships with each other in a wider perspective than we are used to in everyday lives.

+Everyone could agree on a statement that humanity should be the beneficiary of every decision made in the new governance model.
+Above mentioned Sovereign agents are the real decision makers with the power and resources to make the best or the worst for humanity.
+This chapter will be dedicated to describe the concept of humanity and Sovereign agents relationships with each other in a wider perspective than we are used to in everyday lives.

-### 1. Thanks to huge variety in nearly every measurable way, there is no representative agent that all of humanity one could listen to or directly support.
+Thanks to huge variety in nearly every measurable way, there is no representative agent that all of humanity one could listen to or directly support.
 We do have many agents of one of five types discussed above, but none of them is humanity itself.
-In other words, humanity is not a agent per se.
-And we can't just pick and use a specific agent as a proxy for humanity, because that would be discriminating against population that the lucky agent doesn't represent.
-Here I see two strategies how to benefit humanity in such conditions:
+In other words, humanity is not an agent per se.
+And we can't just pick and use a specific agent as a proxy for humanity, because that would be discriminating against populations that the lucky agent doesn't represent.
+Here I see two strategies that might benefit humanity in such circumstances:

 1. Unite multiple agents so that sum of those agent's represented populations in total cover all humanity.
-2. Give birth to a new agent type that directly represents most of all humanity.
+2. Give birth to a new agent type that directly represents most or of all humanity.

 Given that the second strategy would involve, for all practical purposes, the turning over of full sovereignty to a planet-wide super-government, this proposal will focus on the #1 strategy.

-Nevertheless, in context of emerging neomedievalism, the task is ambitious: to either improve an existing international organization like the UN to be effective over all types of agents, or to design a brand new entity.
+Nevertheless, in the context of emerging neomedievalism, the task is ambitious: to either improve an existing international organization like the UN to be effective over all types of agents, or to design a brand new entity.

-### 2. Since the impact of any proposal will extend significantly into the future, every proposal needs to take into account not only humanity today, but future generations as well.
+Since the impact of any proposal will extend significantly into the future, every proposal needs to take into account not only humanity today, but future generations as well.
 It is self-evident that any action has consequences.
 These consequences impact humanity today, but will also impact that portion of humanity that is yet to be born.
 In a sense, these future generations are the minority that is most discriminated against, since they have to deal with the waste and deferred problems of the current generation, and have little or no representation amongst the five types of agents mentioned above.

 (Politics) Who is aligned with the goal [REVIEW v1]
 -------------------------------------------------------------------------------
 > Target: 700 words

-[ Intro: What is the “goal”?
-What means the word “side”?
-What this chapter is about? ]
+No man can save the humanity alone.
+Nor can platform. t is important to understand who is aligned with the goal, who is the opponent and who changes its sides depending on circumstances.
+Remembering that the goal is to face risks and threats to humanity in the best possible way, this chapter is an evaluation of all influential parties (sovereign agents) and their reasons.

 The first interesting conclusion from agent types is that only NGOs are directly and inheretly aligned with the given goal.
-Corporations and illicit groups are opponents, but states and international organizations are neutral.
+Corporations and illicit groups are opponents, but states and international organizations are neutral to the goal.

 The first interesting conclusion from agent types is that only NGOs are directly and inherently aligned with the given goal.
 Corporations and illicit groups are opponents, but states and international organizations are neutral.
 - *Illicit* are organized in a similar way to corporations and seek either profits and/or ideological goals.
 But they seek these by dirty means and within illegal industries that are directly opposed to humanity’s goals, for example, in human trafficking, heavy drug cartels, mafia,  etc. These groups might be referred to as opponents.